StoneyJackson/dip/README.md

 # dip

-Continuous deployment of all branches of a GitHub hosted repository.
+Continuously deploys all branches from a GitHub repository.

 ## License

 * Copyright 2015, Stoney Jackson &lt;dr.stoney@gmail.com>
 * License: GPLv3

 ## Requirements

+* GitHub
 * Bash
 * Git 1.10+
-* GitHub
 * PHP

-## Installing `dip`
+## Installing dip

-Clone this repository and add its `bin` directory to your path.
-Alternatively, always supply a relative or absolute path when calling `dip`.
+On your deployment server:

+1. Clone this repository outside the document root.
+2. Add dip/bin to your system path.

-## Setup a dip project
+## Setup a project for continuous deployment

+On your deployment server:

-From the terminal on your webserver, create a dip project under sumwhere under your webserver's document root.
+1. Create a dip project under the document root.

     $ dip init https://github.com/your/project.git path/to/project

-    $ cd path/to/project
+2. Configure webhook.php

-    $ vim webhook.php       # adjust settings
+    $ vim path/to/project/webhook.php

-On GitHub, add a webhook to your GitHub repository.

-1. Go to Settings -> WebHooks & Services -> Add webhook
-2. In "Payload URL" enter URL to webhook.php.
-3. For "Secret" enter the secret you set in webhook.php.
-4. Select "Let me select individual events" and select *push*, *create*, and *delete*.
+In your GitHub repository, add a webhook that points to webhook.php and uses the secret key in webhook.php.

 After you add the webhook, GitHub will ping webhook.php on your server.
 If all goes well, all of your branches will be cloned into subdirectories of your dip